MarcusLiu1990/privacy-policy/en.md

-# 英文隱私權條款範本文件

-> 請將 [Your Website Name] 代換成你的網名稱，並且替換最下面的連絡資訊

 ## Privacy Policy

-Last updated: [Date]
+Last updated: 2025/01/02

 ### Introduction

-Welcome to [Your Website Name].
+Welcome to Marcus Calculator.
 We are committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website and use our services.
 Please read this privacy policy carefully.
 If you do not agree with the terms of this privacy policy, please do not access the site.

 ### Data Controller